nickbrandt/GitLab/doc/development/feature_flags/development.md

 This aspect is currently in works as part of https://gitlab.com/gitlab-org/gitlab/-/issues/218667.

-The `licensed` type have a dedicated set of functions to check if a licensed feature is available in a context of a project or namespace.
-This check validates license assigned to namespace and feature flag itself:
+The `licensed` type has a dedicated set of functions to check if a licensed feature is available for a project or namespace.
+This check validates if the license is assigned to the namespace and feature flag itself:

 ```ruby
 # Check if feature flag is enabled